AyushVerma2/spring-boot-mongodb/README.md

 To begin using MongoDB, connect a mongo shell to the running instance.
 From a new terminal, issue the following: mongo

+To chekc which bd is sued , open mongo terminal by typing mongo , and then >db .
+- to create new db suer <db_name>
 Link:
 https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/